 Denis Villeneuve stays highly revered in my head owing to all the uncanny topics he picks.
 He isn’t afraid to experiment, takes bold awe-inspiring risks and literally fuels avant-garde cinema.
 His direction abounds with intelligence that nips at our traditions of perceiving movies.
 He challenges us to think, knocking us out of our comfort zone.
 It’s ballsy, different and simply remarkable.
-Something we don’t see everyday in cinema today.
-Primarily because such films vexes many, and then all the movies end up becoming nothing but moderate crowd-pleasers.
-But this man right here, never ceases to take risks.
+Something we don’t see every day in the cinema today.
+Primarily because such films vex many, and then all the movies end up becoming nothing but moderate crowd-pleasers.
+But this man right here never ceases to take risks.

 Created on a story by Ted Chiang titled ‘Story of Your Life‘ the movie runs beautifully making up stunning placid frames for its plot.
 To understand the movie truly you must get this first: There is no definite order!
 It is a ragbag of tenses.
 And Denis, the genius he is, intermingles them often supersedes them brilliantly amongst each other.
 The main theme goes like this:

 Louise Banks is an insanely gifted linguist who is sought after by a US Army Colonel to communicate with alien spaceships that have landed on Earth.
 She meets physicist Ian Donnelly who has also been hired to accompany her for the job.

 I loved how Denis decided to show repercussions of alien arrival.
 Betwixt his poised frames, we get to see our world flame up in chaos, even though all alien ships did was stand still on our ground.
 The contextual insinuations that human mind read are beyond our grasp.
 It goes on to show how humans are akin bubbles waiting to explode with a mere instigation without comprehending the what, the why and the how of a situation.